-You are going to set up a double boiler.
+You are going to set up a double boiler to melt your chocolate.
 This sounds fancy, but it’s really a pot placed over the top of some simmering water.

 To do this, get a large pot with a small amount of water in it.
 I usually put in a cup or so.
 Next, you are going to nestle a heat resistant bowl in the top.
 I have a mixing bowl that nestles in my stock pot perfectly, so that’s the set up I use.
 The KEY here is that the water should NOT touch the bottom of the bowl.

 I get the water boiling, then turn it down to a low simmer.
 Then, I nestle the bowl in its place and dump in the chocolate.
 Gently stir it around as it melts.